Akachukwumbaj/commit-practice/README.md

 Added notes on pushing commits to GitHub
 Included reminder about using meaningful commit messages Gain confidence using version control tools
+Described how to edit files directly on GitHub